 - A two-page paper outlining your research, its novelty originality, and its anticipated impact.
 The paper should comply with the templates provided by the ACM at the W4A submission page.
 It may include limited references.

-- A completed application form including personal details.
+- A completed Application for Doctoral Consortium including personal details.

 Submissions will be carefully reviewed by a panel judges.
 Submissions will be evaluated on the following quality factors:

-- Compliance with submission requirements and elegibility criteria.
+- Compliance with submission requirements and eligibility criteria.

 - Relevance of research to the W4A conference topics.